Unity-Technologies/MeshSyncDCCPlugins/Readme_EN.md

 ### Blender
 Functionality confirmed with Blender 2.79(a,b), 2.80 beta (2019-4-23) + Windows, Mac, Linux (CentOS 7).
 Be aware that depending on the implementation, **there is a high possibility that upgrading the Blender version will lead to a loss of compatibility**.
 Be especially careful when upgrading to the popular 2.8 versions.
 A supported version will be released when issues become known.
 - Installation:
-  - Download UnityMeshSync_Blender_*.zip from [releases](https://github.com/unity3d-jp/MeshSync/releases)
-    - When you decompress the file, there will be another zip file in the UnityMeshSync_Blender_* directory, but this can be left alone
   - In Blender, go to File -> User Preferences -> Add-ons (2.80 and after: Edit -> User Preferences), click "Install Add-on from file" at the bottom of the screen, and select the plugin zip file.
   - **If an older version is already installed, it must be deleted beforehand**.
 Select "Import-Export: Unity Mesh Sync" from the Add-ons menu, **restart Blender after removing the older version** then follow the above steps.
 - "Import-Export: Unity Mesh Sync" will be added to the menu, so select it to enable it.